gsa-tts-archived/forms/documents/adr/0008-initial-form-handling-strategy.md

 However, we risk losing the opportunity to quickly get "big wins" by pulling in a more fully-baked interview format at the onset.
 As a result, such solutions should be considered near-term integration opportunities.

-This ADR will need to be continually reevaluated through the course of 10x phase 3 work.
+This ADR should be continually reevaluated through the course of development.